M.S. in Aerospace Engineering

 • AME 540 Probability and Statistics in Engineering Science

-• 11 units 500-level courses in the AME department
+• 11 additional units of 500-level courses in the AME department

 • Elective courses may be from AME, Math, Physics, or other Engineering Departments (ASTE, BME, CE, CHE, CSCI, DSCI, EE, ENE, ENGR, ISE, ITP, MASC, PTE, SAE)